 Numerous studies have established women’s political representation has an impact on human development outcomes, including health, education, gender ratios, and crime reporting, and also enables greater participation of women in governance.
 We need more women leaders, and the only way we can ensure this is to change our attitudes and actions, within our homes, as well as in society.

-How do we talk about women leaders with our children, friends and family?
+How do we talk about women leaders with our children, friends, and family?
 Do we raise our girls to believe politics is a sphere they can participate in if they want to?
 How do our boys and men view and react to women leaders?
 How do we assess the performance of first-time elected women representatives?
 Do we acknowledge and appreciate the challenges faced by women leaders in a largely male-dominated domain?
-Do political parties make a conscious effort to give women opportunities to rise at all levels of the organisation?
+Do political parties make a conscious effort to give women opportunities to rise at all levels of the organization?
 Are women supported through capacity-building initiatives?
-Are there enough opportunities given within political organisations for women to participate as campaign managers, political strategists and backroom supporters?
+Are there enough opportunities given within political organizations for women to participate as campaign managers, political strategists, and backroom supporters?
 How much of the current efforts are merely tokenistic in nature?
 Do male-dominated institutions really believe in supporting and grooming women leaders?
-Can state governments and political parties initiate post-election trainings to all its leaders, especially women?
+Can state governments and political parties initiate post-election training to all its leaders, especially women?

 The task of increasing women’s participation in local governance and politics cannot be left to the government or the law alone.
 Political parties, educational institutions, NGOs and every one of us, play a role, and it’s time we acknowledge and act on this, individually as well as collectively, in whatever way that we can.